sheltermanager/asm3/doc/manual/options.rst

   with outstanding medical/vacc/tests that have left the shelter will be shown in medical books and the medical calendar.

+* Pre-create all treatments when creating fixed-length medical regimens:
+  Enabling this option will have creation of a new medical regimen create all of its treatments up-front.
+If the new regimen has a "Completed" status, all the treatments will be marked as given.
+This can be useful when entering historic records.
+The default behaviour without this option is to create treatments incrementally as each previous treatment is given.
+This is done to prevent staff accidentally overdosing animals or having to "catch up" when a treatment is missed.

 * Reload the medical book/tab automatically after adding new medical items: If selected, reloads the screen automatically after adding a new medical regimen.
 If this option is not enabled, a placeholder row will be shown for